-- Treaty networks and exchange of information networks are limited for many African jurisdictions which result in low numbers of EOIR - Personnel trained in EOIR in revenue administrations are reallocated to different business divisions resulting in a loss of skills to other departments - Marketing EOIR as not only as a tool for increased compliance but also as a money generation tool for revenue administrations remains difficult given the challenge to isolate the effects of EOIR on additional revenues from other contributing factors
+- Treaty networks and EOI networks are limited for many African jurisdictions which result in low numbers of EOIR. - Personnel trained in EOIR within revenue administrations are reallocated to different business divisions resulting in a loss of skills to other departments.

+• Marketing EOIR as being not only a tool to increase compliance but also as a money generation tool for revenue administrations remains difficult given the challenge to isolate the effects of EOIR on additional revenues from other contributing factors.

-- Some jurisdictions require several months to reply to requests from developing countries - Convincing revenue administrations that EOIR is not only limited to transfer pricing divisions but it is a support function for the entire revenue administration; and - Lack of willingness from policy makers to introduce EOIR in a jurisdiction as the scarce resources are mainly focused on BEPS and Transfer Pricing while EOI is largely ignored.
+• Some jurisdictions require several months to reply to requests from developing countries.

+• Convincing revenue administrations that EOIR is not only limited to transfer pricing divisions but it is a support function for the entire revenue administration.

+• Lack of willingness from policy makers to introduce EOIR in a jurisdiction as the scarce resources are mainly focused on BEPS and Transfer Pricing while EOI is largely ignored.
 In some revenue administrations, staff in the EOI unit has been reallocated to different units.
 In other jurisdictions, there is no will to implement an EOI unit.